magomimmo/modern-cljs/doc/tutorial-07.md

 -rw-r--r--   1 mimmo  staff   626K Mar  3 19:49 modern_pre.js
 ```

 If you zip it you reach an amazing size of 18K.
-Finally you can run as
+Finally you can run
-usual the `modern-cljs` project.
+the `modern-cljs` project as usual.

 ```bash
 lein ring server